KevinH45/Edit-Doc/README.md

 We all know how to edit documents on Word.
 However, to date, there's no good open source implementation of a .docx editor in npm/javascript.
 Most solutions out there are paid -- the goal is to make something better and free for the world to use.

-1️⃣ Create a mechanism to convert .docx to HTML.
-2️⃣ Create the ability to load this HTML in a browser and make it editable for a user.
-3️⃣ The editor should then be able to export this back to a .docx

 ## Solution

 I propose a web app that can be used to edit the contents of a .docx file in markdown, and be able to translate/export the markdown back into .docx or HTML.
 This will not only allow people to quickly transfer between document types, but allow people to change the document as well.